jsapede/frigate-proxmox-docker-openvino/README.md

 # frigate-proxmox-docker-openvino

-Complete setting for OpenVINO hardware acceleration in frigate, to avoid CORAL
+Complete setting for OpenVINO hardware acceleration in frigate, instead of CORAL

+tutorial is adapted for Docker version of frigate installed in a proxmox LXC and deals mainly with GPU passthroughs

 # Prerequisites

-Intel iX > GEN6 architecture (i.e. compatible with openvino acceleration)
+- Intel iX > GEN6 architecture (i.e. compatible with openvino acceleration)
+- A proxmox working installation

 check in your PVE Shell that `/dev/dri/renderD128` is available :